Preventive medicine · Dogs and cats

 FeLV (adult) : Cats with outdoor access or contact with other cats

 Annual risk assessment.
-Annual if significant exposure.
+Annual if exposure is significant.

 Bordetella : Cats in multi-cat environments or boarding